aprs434/aprs434.github.io/README.md

 Above parameters seem adequate for sending LoRa frames with short, compressed payloads over the largest possible distance when the number of participant nodes is relatively low.
 However, network simulations are deemed necessary to quantify the statistical capacity of a LoRa channel in different scenarios.
+Nonetheless, the downlink frequency is poorly chosen, since it will suffer **interference from ubiquitous car lock keys on 433.920&nbsp;MHz.**

 > For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).